What is the first thing you notice about a person you meet? Their clothes, demeanor or body type?

 Some patients are better candidates for traditional braces instead of options like Invisalign.
 And this comes with its perks!
 For instance, in many cases, traditional braces are cheaper.
 The cost will always be a significant factor when choosing how to complete your smile makeover.

 In addition, for patients without too severe an alignment issue to correct, the treatment time for traditional can be shorter.
 This is because traditional braces are worn 24/7.

 And finally, many dentists find that traditional braces are better for correcting more significant issues such as overcrowding or teeth with varying heights.
 It is important to discuss how severe the issues you are experiencing with your smile to ensure you choose the best path for you.

 It seems like everything can be ordered through a monthly subscription service these days!
 From gourmet meats to beauty products to socks, you can receive customized products at your doorstep.
 So, what about custom orthodontic treatment right to your door?
 These treatments don’t require any time spent in a dentist office and often cost far less than traditional treatments for tooth alignment.
 However, several professional organizations, including the American Association of Orthodontists, has cautioned consumers against using do-it-yourself orthodontic treatments.
 According to their website, nearly 13% of orthodontists have seen patients who have tried DIY teeth straightening treatments, sometimes causing irreparable damage.

 Before trying these new products, it’s important to consider the risks and potential additional money that may have to spent to correct any issues.

 Fixing crooked teeth is important to many people who are embarrassed by their smile.
 Don’t let your teeth hold you back from your personal or professional aspirations, or your quality of life!
-Visit our Arlington, TX Dentist office today and get your best smile yet!
+Visit Mark C. Marchbanks, D.D.S. office today and get your best smile yet!